elidoran/node-value-store/README.md

 // this removes the last two
 values.pop(2);
 // so, now there are the 2 middle ones left.

+// when a file is added via its path the path is recorded as its 'source' values.append('./some/file.json');
+// then, that object can be written back to its source.
+// let's say the above append put that file as source 3 (4th in array).
+// then this would write it back out values.write(3);
+// it will be written as json because the extension is .json
+// to alter where it's written to and the format you may pass options: values.write(3, { file: './some/other/file.ini' });
+// the above will be written as an INI file because the extension is '.ini'.
+// you may also specify the format: values.write(3, { file: './other.conf', format:'ini' });
+// JSON is the default format.
+INI is the alternate format.

 ```

 ## MIT License